 Since there is a rule to contract the negative form, you might have noticed that won't and shan't do not follow the same rules as others.
 This is because they are formed based on an ancient form of these modal verbs.

-Remember, shall and shan't are no longer common in English, especially shan't.
+Remember, shall and shan't are no longer common in American English, especially shan't.

 Contractions with Interrogative Words